thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack::

 Archives messages using the current settings.
+Archiving external messages will throw an ``ExtensionError``.

 .. api-header::
    :label: Parameters